facebook/create-react-app/docusaurus/docs/using-https-in-development.md

 Note that the server will use a self-signed certificate, so your web browser will almost definitely display a warning upon accessing the page.

-If this is an issue you can also specify a custom certificate from `react-scripts@2.2.0` and higher.
+You can also specify a custom certificate (available in `react-scripts@2.2.0` and higher).

-To do this set `SSL_CRT_FILE` and `SSL_KEY_FILE` to the path of the certificate and key files in the same way you do for `HTTPS` above.
-You will also need to set `HTTPS=true`.
+To set a custom certificate, set the `SSL_CRT_FILE` and `SSL_KEY_FILE` environment variables to the path of the certificate and key files in the same way you do for `HTTPS` above.
+Note that you will also need to set `HTTPS=true`.

 e.g. `SSL_CRT_FILE=cert.crt` and `SSL_KEY_FILE=cert.key`